AxonIQ/reference-guide/implementing-domain-logic/command-handling/dispatching-commands.md

 The [Aggregate](aggregate.md) and [External Command Handler](external-command-handler.md)
  pages provide the background on how to handle command messages in your application.
-The starting point of such a command message lies in its dispatching process.
+The dispatching process is the starting point of such a command message.
 Axon provides two interface you can use to send the commands to your command handlers, being:

 1. The [Command Bus](#the-command-bus), and